Trailblazers Mini-Grant Program

 KU is dedicated to promoting public good, and our undergraduate students are the trailblazers we're seeking to work with community partners on meaningful projects.

 Using the KU Trails Towards Social Change model, Trailblazers will address a problem co-identified by those impacted by it.
-Students are encouraged to use innovative approaches to solving their selected problem with a small team of community and campus members (think: individuals directly impacted, nonprofit leaders, small business owners, local government officials, research professors, graduate students, etc.) also passionate and informed about the topic.
+Students are encouraged to use innovative approaches to solving their selected problem with a small team of community and campus members also passionate and informed about the topic.

 Projects should also be personally challenging and spark critical reflection, while incorporating sustainable actions to ensure long term positive impact beyond this academic year.
 Professional development workshops facilitated by the CSL will further support student growth and project success.